pauldavidarevalo/4156-TeamProject-2025/README.md

 look at the overall branch coverage by clicking index.html and opening it in a browser (Google Chrome works best).

 ## Endpoints
-We will go over the endpoints associated with the LogController, AnalyticsController, and SecurityController classes to cover the inputs, outputs, and overall functionality for these methods.
+This summarizes the endpoints from LogController, AnalyticsController, and SecurityController classes, covering the inputs, outputs, and overall functionality for their methods.
 Any request that does not follow the correct endpoint structure will cause an HTTP 400 Bad Request response.
 If the service is not running (the commands "mvn compile" and "mvn spring-boot:run" are not used), there will be generic error message saying "This site can't be reached 127.0.0.1 refused to connect." on the page.
 As a side note, there is an option to check the "Pretty-print" box so that the JSON response looks well-formatted.